material-motion/material-motion/concepts/runtimes.md

 TODO: Write an intro.
 Emphasize that plugins are one of the most platform-specific parts of a runtime.

+### View duplication

+Required events:

+- First-time registration of Intention to element

 ### Transition

 Coordinate events with the operating system’s existing transition system.